-The Directors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2021 to 31 August 2022.
-The annual report serves the purposes of both a trustees' report, and a directors' report under company law.
+The Directors present their annual report together with the accounts and auditor's report of the charitable company for the year 1 September 2022 to 31 August 2023.
+The annual report serves the purposes of both a trustees' report, and a directors' report and strategic report under company law.